 A Growing Need for Recuperative Housing to End Senior Homelessness

-Bob’s story represents the growing need for recuperative housing in our communities, as well as the prevalence of housing unstable adults in the Baby Boomer generation.
+Bob’s story represents the growing need for recuperative housing in our communities, as well as the lack of housing.
 According to a report conducted by Multnomah County, the percentage of people experiencing homelessness aged 55-69 has increased by over 10% over the last seven years.
 As seniors struggle with health and finances, affordable housing is more necessary than ever.

 Fortunately for Bob, he found a housing situation that allows him time and support to recover his health.
-During his stay at Blanchet House, he’s regained full use of his voice and hands.
 However, healing is not an overnight process, and long-term, low-income housing solutions make it possible.

 Transitioning and Rebuilding